Changing from PRODA to myID and RAM

 Your myID is linked to your personal identity, not your organisation.
 It’s used for identification in many other Australian Government services and platforms.
 For this reason, you should use a personal email address to set up myID, not a work email address.

-Learn how to set up myID.
+How to set up myID

 The NDIS Commission won’t have access to any of the identity documents you use to set up your myID.
 Read about myID protects your personal information and what you can do to keep it secure.